moneykit/examples/fetch_products/README.md

 ## Fetch Products

-A `Makefile` is set up for convience of running different langauge targets in Docker.
+A `Makefile` is set up for convience of running different language targets in Docker.

 ```sh
 make python